 After this, tell the insurer how much money you demand with the given circumstances.
 Importantly, you should quote an amount that is 25 to 100 percent above what you are willing to settle for, which helps counter the fact that insurance companies typically reply with a lower settlement amount than what you asked for in the demand letter.

 It is vital to have paperwork and evidence to support every element in your demand letter.
 You may not receive the offer you deserve if there is a lack of evidence.

-Don’t Accept the Initial Offer
+4. Don’t Accept The Initial Offer

 An initial offer made by an insurance adjuster may be too low.
 The insurance company might check whether you know what you claim is worth by sending an unreasonably low first offer.
 In such situations, you should ask the insurance adjuster to state their reasons for the low offer and why they believe your claim is so low.

 Draft a reply letter explaining your reasons for rejecting the offer as well as responding to each of the points the insurance adjuster makes.
-Wait to see whether the insurance company raises its offer, and do not propose a reduced figure.
+Wait to see whether the insurance company raises its offer and do not propose a reduced figure.

 In case the initial offer is fair but still too low, you may counter with a somewhat reduced amount than you sought in your demand letter.
 The insurer will be more than ready to settle if your counteroffer is reasonable.

-From there, we can issue a demand letter against the at-fault party’s insurer, review a settlement offer, and negotiate an award on your behalf.
+From there, we can issue a demand letter against the at-fault party’s insurer, review a settlement offer and negotiate an award on your behalf.
 While we always seek to settle claims out of court for the benefit of our clients, we will be prepared to file a lawsuit and bring your claim to litigation (when necessary) in order to pursue the full and fair compensation you deserve for your injuries.